ICI3D/DAIDD/info/appinfo/index.md

 preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

-The course registration fee is to be confirmed, which includes meals and accommodation.
+The course registration fee is US$ 1100.
+The registration fee includes room and board for the duration of the Clinic, as well as course activities and materials.
+A small number of full and partial scholarships are available to cover the course fee.
+Participants are responsible for covering their own travel expenses (and visa fees, where applicable).

 The application process for the Clinic is competitive. **The deadline for receipt of applications is 22 September at 23:59 SAST.**